 New to the party is Abigail Hill (Emma Stone), Sarah’s disgraced younger cousin, who was sold off by her father over a gambling debt.
 Abigail’s ambition might outmatch her cousin’s, however, as she rapidly ascends from faceless house servant to confidant of the Queen.
 As these things often go, Abigail and Sarah soon engage in increasingly vicious plays for scraps of power at each other’s expense.
 Imagine Mean Girls by way of The Shining and you’re on the right track.

 Where Lanthimos previously preferred his characters to speak in a stiff and detached manner, here he allows the actors to gnash and spit out every venomous insult with relish.
 While every staple of the costume drama is present, including the spiteful exchanges, Lanthimos exaggerates nearly every aspect to the point of outright parody.
 Characters don’t merely trade clever barbs; they trade blows and bullets.
-Pay close attention to Nicholas Hoult’s smarmy politician, a character who could easily be the douchebag bro in a high-school comedy: his outfit is a tad more exaggerated each time we see him — his powdered wig larger, his makeup caked even heavier.
+Pay close attention to Nicholas Hoult’s smarmy politician, a character who could easily be the douchebag bro in a high-school comedy: his outfit is a tad more exaggerated every time we see him — his powdered wig larger, his makeup caked even heavier.

-Those aren’t the only distinctions The Favourite brings to an over-saturated genre: Nearly every shot from beginning to end is pause-your-TV outstanding.
+Those aren’t the only distinctions The Favourite brings to an over-saturated genre: Each shot from beginning to end is pause-your-TV outstanding.
 Wide frames of elegant hallways and stunning ballrooms show off the immaculate sets, while fisheye lenses and low-angle shots create a chilly effect when studying characters.
 This technique works especially well for Queen Anne, whom Colman portrays as both terrifyingly inhuman and emotionally vulnerable.

 Stone nonetheless walks away with The Favourite, playing against-type (and clearly savoring every second of it) as one of the year’s most delectable villains.
 A scene in which she stumbles upon an intimate moment between Sarah and Queen Anne is beautifully played, as she wordlessly transforms from gaping surprise to determined resolve in under a minute.
 That type of performance is certain to turn heads, which makes it a shame that Weisz may not get the same awards attention with her turn as the high-strung yet equally calculating Sarah.